Gruzzly-bear/The-Den/DwarvenChat/README.md

 # Designed, Maintained and updated by Gruzzly
 Snippits and contribution by Blaquen

+# 1.0.6 12/7/2020
+Started development to integrate this addon into the new SHadowlands Expansion.

 # 1.0.5 7/03/2020
 Updated modules for new patch
 Minor fixes for compatability.